BradLarson/GPUImage/README.md

 - **GPUImageMonochromeFilter**: Converts the image to a single-color version, based on the luminance of each pixel
   - *intensity*: The degree to which the specific color replaces the normal image color (0.0 - 1.0, with 1.0 as the default)
   - *color*: The color to use as the basis for the effect, with (0.6, 0.45, 0.3, 1.0) as the default.

+- **GPUImageFalseColorFilter**: Uses the luminance of the image to mix between two user-specified colors
+  - *firstColor*: The first and second colors specify what colors replace the dark and light areas of the image, respectively.
+The defaults are (0.0, 0.0, 0.5) amd (1.0, 0.0, 0.0).
+  - *secondColor*:

 - **GPUImageSepiaFilter**: Simple sepia tone filter
   - *intensity*: The degree to which the sepia tone replaces the normal image color (0.0 - 1.0, with 1.0 as the default)